alison-t/alison-t.github.io/projects/ics-111-almost-pac-man.md

 In creating the project, I developed a greater understanding of what code can create and the pros and cons of collaboration.

-With classroom settings being limited and lack of experience proving to be an obstacle in what I could create at the time, the final product of a functioning game was incredibly fulfilling and eye-opening.
-The project became physical proof that learning to code and developing proficiency in programming language take time and practice.
-I did not need some innate aptitude towards either.
+With classroom settings being limited and lack of experience proving to be an obstacle in what I was capable if creating at the time, the final product of a functioning game was incredibly fulfilling and eye-opening.
+The project became physical proof that learning to code and developing proficiency in programming language takes time and practice--not innate aptitude.

 Less specific to Computer Science, though possibly more important, I gained a better understanding of teamwork and collaboration.
 On one end, I realized the necessity of communication and follow-through.
 As a freshman in college without a license, my means of transportation and free time were quite limited--as were that of my group members.
 With limited time to complete the project, we managed to find one sufficient day to meet to work on the project outside of class.
 A meeting that was significantly less productive with members not having made progress on their classes and failing to show up on time.